19.9.14

 Put a serving dish into the oven to warm up at 180˚C, GM 4.

-Place the smoked fish into a pan and cover with cold water, put the pan on the heat and bring to the boil.
-Turn off the heat and let the fish cook in the heat of the water for 10 minutes.
+the pan on the heat and bring to the boil.
+Turn off the heat and let the fish

 Cook or defrost the prawns/ shrimp.
 Peel if necessary.